Houston-area SWAT teams search for killer of deputy who responded to pizzeria pistol-whipping - Local News 8

 Houston-area SWAT teams search for killer of deputy who responded to pizzeria pistol-whipping

 HOUSTON (AP) — Authorities in Houston have set up SWAT teams as they search for the suspect they say fatally shot a sheriff’s deputy in an apparent ambush.
 It happened when they were searching for a man who reportedly pistol-whipped a Little Caesars Pizza clerk over an incorrect order.
-Harris County Sheriff’s Office Chief Deputy Mike Lee said Thursday that the deputy found the customer’s vehicle and was communicating with another deputy when he was shot multiple times.
-They rushed him to a hospital, where he died.
+Harris County Sheriff Ed Gonzalez said Thursday that 28-year-old Deputy Fernando Esqueda was killed.
+Chief Deputy Mike Lee said Esqueda found the customer’s vehicle and was communicating with another deputy when he was shot multiple times.
 Lee says they have a good idea who the suspect is and “he needs to do the right thing and turn himself in.”